 This unique house encourages independent living in a roommate environment.
 Each participant has their own bedroom and can come and go from the house freely, while respecting house rules and curfews.
 A volunteer house director lives in the home and provides supervision and direction, as the home is intended to be a place of healing for those committed to recovery.
 Participants typically live in the front-line house for a period of 1 year to 18 months.

 ASK LEARNING CENTRE

-Phase I – Recovery Programming & Job Preparedness
+Phase I – Skill Development Levels I & II and Recovery Programming

 As part of the recovery program, the ASK Learning Centre is the daytime program provided to participants from Monday to Friday, 10AM to 4PM.
 All participants in the Genesis House are required to attend the ASK Learning Centre for the duration they live in the house.
 The objectives of the program are that participants will be equipped to:

 - Deal with their past issues of abuse

 - Learn to engage in healthy relationships

 - Learn to deal with their emotions in a healthy, functioning manner

 - Learn to parent in a positive manner, breaking the cycle of abuse in the lives of their children